JamesWoolfenden/terraform-by-example/docs/lesson6.md

 ### Modules

-I have a standard process for starting, building, documenting  and versioning modules.
+I have a standard process and skeleton for starting, building, documenting  and versioning modules.

 This is the MVP of module creation: